devozs/blog-frontend/README.md

 # Blog Frontend

 Implemented my own DevOps Blog using Nuxt v3, Nuxt Content and Tailwind.
-This web application is deployed and beind used as part of the [FluxCD Tutorial](https://github.com/devozs/blog-deployment)
+This web application is deployed and used as part of the [FluxCD Tutorial](https://github.com/devozs/blog-deployment)
 ## Setup

 Make sure to install the dependencies: